mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - make documentation relatable to existing gameplay experience
 - develop use of common GPD terminology

-NOTE - TO FOLLOW EVIDENCE OF PARTICPANT ENGAGEMENT WITH THE RESOURCES
+NOTE - TO FOLLOW EVIDENCE OF PARTICIPANT ENGAGEMENT WITH THE RESOURCES

 <!-- As explored in the literature review, it is difficult to explore this pedagogical approach relation to other similar programmes due to the lack of data on specifics of the learning materials presented to participants. -->